damianlewis/devbox-ansible/README.md

 # DevBox Ansible

 ### Introduction
-DevBox Ansible provides a multi server development environment using Vagrant and VirtualBox.
-It can be provisioned to support numerous configurations via Ansible.
+DevBox Ansible provides a multi server development environment using Vagrant and VirtualBox and is provisioned using Ansible.

 ### Requirements